NadeemChaudhary16/Scientific-calculator/README.md

-#  A simple calculator using HTML, CSS and JavaScript
+#  Scientific calculator using HTML, CSS, and JavaScript